Glenwood Management

-Glenwood Management is a New York City private, multi-generational real estate developer, owner, and manager focusing on multifamily apartment rentals.
-The company was incorporated in 1961 by father and son team, Harry and Leonard Litwin.
+Glenwood Management is a New York City private, multi-generational real estate developer, owner, and management company focusing on multifamily apartment rentals.
+The company was incorporated in 1961 by father and son, Harry and Leonard Litwin.
 Glenwood is known for luxury apartment rental buildings with an emphasis on amenities, service, and LEED standard green building.
 Glenwood's footprint spans the entirety of Manhattan from the Upper East Side to Downtown Tribeca.

 Company

 Harry Litwin and his son Leonard began their careers in landscaping when they founded Woodbourne Cultural Nursery in Melville, Long Island.
 In the late 1950s, they ventured into building wood framed multifamily housing on Long Island and the outer boroughs of New York City.
 Their first large-scale project was in Briar Hill, Riverdale, NY.
-The property mixed suburban amenities with urban luxury living on a four-acre parcel, which included an Olympic-size outdoor pool, snack bar, tennis courts, playground, and fitness center.
+The property mixed suburban amenities with urban luxury living on a four-acre parcel, which included an Olympic-sized outdoor pool, snack bar, tennis courts, playground, and fitness center.
 In 1962, Glenwood expanded to Manhattan with the development of the Pavilion, a luxury rental building on the Upper East Side of Manhattan.
 Harry Litwin died during the Pavilion's construction, and Leonard took over management of the construction.

-The pavilion
+The Pavilion

 In 1962 Glenwood delivered its first property in Manhattan, The Pavilion.
 Comprising over 800 apartments, the Pavilion was so large it was given its own zip code.
 The project also earned Leonard Litwin a key to New York City, awarded to him by then-Mayor John Lindsay.
 The building was renowned for its size and pioneering amenities such as a grocery store, salon, shoe repair, a maid and butler service, and bus service to local shopping and the Lexington Avenue subway station.

 Glenwood continued to expand along the York Avenue corridor of the Upper East Side with The Andover, The Brittany, The Barclay, The Caldwell, The Hamilton, The Somerset and The Stratford.
 Following the success of these buildings, the company expanded their developments into the West Side, Midtown, Lincoln Center area, and Downtown.
 A champion of New York City's real estate industry, Glenwood showed its belief in Manhattan as it was the first developer to build Downtown following 9/11 with 10 Liberty Street.
 This building, Liberty Plaza, was added to The National Registrar of Historic Places.